jenkinsci/electricflow-plugin/README.md

 # Supported Post Build Actions

-Following post build actions are available in CloudBees CD Plugin.
+Following post build actions are available in CloudBees CD/RO Plugin.
 These actions can be executed separately or combined sequentially.

-## Create Application from Deployment Package to CloudBees CD
+## Create Application from Deployment Package to CloudBees CD/RO

-This integration allows you to create and deploy Java, .NET or any other application to any environment in CloudBees CD.
+This integration allows you to create and deploy Java, .NET or any other application to any environment in CloudBees CD/RO.
 Deployment package would be generated as part of your Jenkins CI build, and contain a Manifest file and artifacts to be deployed.